From mesquite mocha lattes to goji berry tea, these recipes are packed with unusual ingredients and high-impact health benefits.

-Try adding it to your smoothies, lattes, oatmeal, and sweet treats for a noticeable caffeine-free energy boost that can also help balance hormones.
-It’s also believed to enhance fertility and boost sex drive.
+Try adding it to your smoothies, lattes, oatmeal, and sweet treats for a noticeable caffeine-free energy boost that can also help

 A root native to Japan, kudzu has been used in Chinese medicine for centuries for its anti-inflammatory and antioxidant properties.
 With its thick consistency, this stomach-soothing herb makes a great thickener for sauces or a creamy base for smoothies.

 Kudzu usually comes in dried form, which is used to make a thick, creamy pudding.
 Here’s how to make kudzu at home.
 When my stomach is feeling off, I love eating plain kudzu pudding made with coconut milk or coconut milk powder.

 Activated charcoal is everywhere.
 It’s in your medicine cabinet, on your beauty shelf, and in your food.
 While this trend is fairly new to the Western wellness and food worlds, it’s long been used as a natural treatment for a variety of health concerns in Ayurveda and Chinese medicine to help reduce cholesterol, promote kidney function, and as an emergency poison treatment.

 Activated charcoal is highly absorbent, which means that it binds other chemicals to its porous surface, which subsequently means that it can act as a magnet for toxins.